 - Use the link in the registration email or log into Intel Registration Center to download the product.
 See detailed information about downloading options in the Download section above.

 - In the activation screen choose the ‘I have a serial number and I want to activate my product’ option.
 Enter the serial number for your floating license and proceed with the installation.
-For information on using Intel Parallel Studio XE please refer to our getting started guide (https://software.intel.com/en-us/get-started-with-parallel-studio-xe-for-linux).
+For information on using Intel Parallel Studio XE please refer to the Intel® Parallel Studio XE 2020 Installation Guide for Linux* OS.

 Troubleshooting and Tips